ebuckler/handbook/docs/00-Intro/About-Bloom.md

 ## Before you begin the handbook ##

 We've done our best to try and cover every scenario in this handbook, but we know it's impossible to anticipate *everything*.
 Please understand that in some instances policies and procedures can be considered on a case-by-case basis (particularly to do with PTO and expenses).
-When in doubt please contact Sofia, Lauren or Emdash to discuss your circumstances.
+When in doubt please contact HR or Ops to discuss your circumstances.